 Bird netting is used to prevent birds from nesting or entering certain areas.
-It is often used on buildings and in gardens to protect against pest birds like pigeons.
-Anti bird netting comes in a range of different mesh sizes and strengths, each made specifically to protect against different bird species.
+It is often used on buildings and gardens to protect against pest birds like pigeons, gulls, and sparrows.
+Anti bird netting comes in a range of different mesh sizes and strengths.
+Each is made specifically to protect against different bird species.

-To install a bird net, you will need some basic tools and wire.
-If you are using bird netting for buildings then the first steps for installation are to install a wire perimeter around the area to be bird proofed.
-You will then be able to attach the bird netting to the wire perimeter.
+To install bird netting, you need some basic tools and straining wire.
+If you use bird netting for buildings, the first step is installing a wire perimeter around the area being protected.
+You can then attach the bird netting to the wire perimeter.

-To fix a straining wire, the main bird net fixings must first be installed every 10m and wherever the wire will change direction.
-Intermediate fixings should be installed at appropriate intervals for the bird species being proofed against.
+To fix a straining wire, the main bird net fixings must first be installed every 10m.
+This is also true for wherever the wire will change direction.
+Intermediate anti-bird netting fixings should be installed at appropriate intervals for the bird species being proofed against.

-Start a new run of wire from each main fixing – the wire is to be looped through the eye of the main fixing at one end and secured in place using 2 ferrules or 2 wire rope grips.
+Start a new run of wire from each main fixing.
+The wire is to be looped through the main fixing eye at one end and secured in place using 2 ferrules or 2 wire rope grips.
 At the other end, the wire should be looped through the eye of a hook/eye barrel strainer.
-The hook end of the strainer should then be attached to the eye of the main fixing and the wire tensioned accordingly.
+The hook end of the strainer should then be attached to the eye of the main fixing.
+The wire can then be tensioned accordingly.
 Tensioned cross-wires may be required for runs over 10m.

-To start fitting the anti bird netting, first use a cable tie to attach the corner of the net to a corner fixing.
-From there every mesh should be hog ringed to the wire, ensuring the net is tight and square.
-This will ensure that there are no gaps and that birds are prevented from gaining entry through small gaps and holes.
+To start fitting the anti-bird netting, first use a cable tie to attach the net corner to a corner fixing.
+From there, every mesh should be hog ringed to the wire, ensuring the net is tight and square.
+This ensures that there are no gaps and that birds are prevented from gaining entry through small gaps and holes.
 One alternative to using anti-bird netting are bird deterrent spikes.